 Sin separates people from God.
 This is a spiritual distance that leaves men, women, and children without hope.
-The Father overcame this distance by living among us and defeating sin through His life, death, and resurrection.
-God’s people join His mission in overcoming the spiritual distance by proclaiming the Good News for the nations.
+The Father overcame this distance by living among us and defeating sin through his life, death, and resurrection.
+God’s people join his mission of overcoming the spiritual distance by proclaiming the Good News for the nations.

 Mission also faces the problem of physical distance.
 It requires overcoming the geographical barriers that separate God’s people from the rest of the world.
-How can they call upon Him if they haven’t heard?
+How can they call upon him if they haven’t heard?
 How will they hear unless someone proclaims?
 Who will proclaim unless they are sent?
 In order to make disciples, we must go.
 Sometimes this means getting on a plane, but opportunities to close the physical distance are all around us.
-We cannot join God’s mission and stay at home.
+Either way, we cannot join God’s mission and stay at home.

 Which brings us to another distance that must be overcome: cultural.
 Oftentimes, “the nations” are right next door.
-Yet because of values, language, and worldview, we face difficulty in relating to people who are different.
-Cultural distance keeps “Unreached People Groups” being names on a list instead of being our friends, coworkers, and neighbors.
+Yet because of values, language, and worldview, we face difficulty in relating to people who are different form us.
+Cultural distance helps us keep “Unreached People Groups” relegated to being names on a list instead of being our friends, coworkers, and neighbors.
 Our obedience requires that we move beyond “us” and “them” and into discipling relationships.

 Mission cannot be done remotely.
 There is much distance to be overcome.
 But as God’s sent-out-ones, we must cross spiritual, physical, cultural, and social barriers with the gospel.
 This is the mission of the church.